reyhanhaqiqi/reyhanhaqiqi/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on improving my techskill;
-- 🌱 I’m currently learning JavaScript, React;
+- 🌱 I’m currently learning Flutter and Laravel;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: Anything is possible;
 - 📫 How to reach me: saifunaris@gmail.com;